Considerable caution must be taken in regards to security when preparing, printing, copying and storing examination

 - C1: all types of calculators, other aids as specified

 - C2: all types of calculators, all other written aids

 - C3: all types of calculators, all other aids – including digital aids.

 For campus-based examinations where invigilators are used, all aids that the students bring with them will be individually inspected by the invigilators.

 33-1-3 The student’s responsibility – permitted and non-permitted aids

 (1) Students must bring permitted aids to the examination room themselves.
 This does not apply to examinations where NMBU provides the aids.
 Permitted aids shall be specified in the examination questions.
-Students are not allowed to bring other aids than those specifically permitted for the examination in question.
+Students are not allowed to bring or have access to other aids than those specifically permitted for the examination in question.

-(3) All access to or use of mobile phones or electronic aids containing communication equipment, whether inside or outside the examination room, will be regarded as cheating.
+(3) All access to or use of mobile phones or digital aids containing communication equipment, whether inside or outside the examination room during the examination, will be regarded as cheating.
 Exemption are only made if the examination question paper or course description specify that aids containing communication equipment is permitted.

 33-1-4 Dictionaries at campus-based examinations Students whose first language is not Norwegian are permitted to bring a dictionary between their first language and Norwegian and vice versa.
 This rule applies equivalently if the examination is held in English (it also applies to students with Norwegian as their first language for courses taught in English).
 The dictionary may not contain any personal notes.